cosmos/developer-portal/hands-on-exercise/1-native/1-preparation.md

 ## Install

 Before you can start building, you need to prepare your computer.
 The simplest way is to rely on [Docker](https://docs.docker.com/engine/install/) as the Cosmos team has prepared a [Docker image for developers](https://github.com/cosmos/cosmos-sdk/pkgs/container/proto-builder/119928846?tag=0.14.0) built via [this Dockerfile](https://github.com/cosmos/cosmos-sdk/blob/main/contrib/devtools/Dockerfile).
+If you need a refresher on Docker, head [here](/tutorials/5-docker-intro/index.md).

 You will also need to have [`make`](https://www.gnu.org/software/make/) on your computer.